mikepartelow/homeslice/apps/backup-tidal/README.md

 ```

 - `playlist_id` is the id from Tidal's `Share > Copy Playlist Link`
-- `playlist_name` is the base name of the file that `tidal-dumpus` will create
+- `playlist_name` is the base name of the file that `tidal-backup` will create

-3. Backup playlist
+3. Backup playlist.

 ```bash
 % export BACKUP_REPO=git@github.com:somebody/some-repo.git